indraneelpatil/bottleneck_guided_rrt/README.md

   * 1st Input : Voxelized Environment
   * 2nd Input : Start and End points selected by user in Rviz
   * Output : Relevant Bottleneck Points
-* No non linear activation units in the last layer since ours is a prediction task (not classification)
+* No softmax non linearity in the last layer since ours is a prediction task (not classification)

 Video demo of this work is available at : https://www.youtube.com/watch?v=28sW9mFheOY&feature=youtu.be
 ### Training :